Generalized scalar curvature and modified moment map in generalized K\"ahler geometry: Introduction

 This paper is organized as follows.
-In Section 2, we introduce our notation and preliminary results on generalized complex structures and generalized K\"ahler structures throughout this paper.
-In Section 3, we define the scalar curvature of generalized K\"ahler structures.
-In Section 4, the notion of generalized Hamiltonians is introduced.
-In Section 5, the moment map framework is introduced and the main theorem (Theorem \ref{existence of moment map}) is proved.
-In Section 6, we explicitly construct generalized K\"ahler structures on the standard Hopf surfaces with constant scalar curvature.
-In Section 7, we give a brief explanation of the results by Alekseev, Bursztyn and Meinrenken.
-In Section 8, we construct a family of twisted generalized K\"ahler structures with constant scalar curvature on a compact Lie group $G.$
+In Section \ref{Def and results of modified moment map}, we introduce the notion of modified moment map.
+In Section \ref{GCS GK}, we fix our notation and recall preliminary results on generalized complex structures and generalized K\"ahler structures used throughout the paper.
+In Section \ref{Generalized Scalar curvature}, we define the generalized scalar curvature of generalized K\"ahler structures.
+In Section \ref{Generalized Hamiltonian diffeomorphisms}, the notion of generalized Hamiltonians is introduced.
+In Section \ref{GSCasmoment}, we develop the moment map framework and prove Theorem \ref{existence of moment map}.
+In Section \ref{Generalized scalar curvature of generalized Kahler structures on the standard Hopf surfaces}, we explicitly construct generalized K\"ahler structures on the standard Hopf surfaces with constant generalized scalar curvature.
+In Section \ref{Review}, we give a brief review of the results of Alekseev, Bursztyn, and Meinrenken.
+Finally in Section \ref{GK on compact Lie group}, we construct a family of twisted generalized K\"ahler structures with constant generalized scalar curvature on a compact Lie group $G.$